kogakure/website-11ty-stefanimhoff.de/src/posts/2015/motivational-video.md

 >
 > That’s why I wake up every morning at two o clock, two-thirty, coz I got my momma counting on me, I got my sister counting on me.
 I got my son and my daughter counting on me.
 I got a world that gets up every morning and watches me.
 >
-> Stop being this high school drop out.
-Stop giving up, stop sleeping on the street, stop walking up and down Finkle avenue like you ain’t got none and get your GED.
+> Stop being this high school dropout.
+Stop giving up, stop sleeping on the street, stop walking up and down Finkle avenue like you ain’t got none, and get your GED.
 Stop being afraid to take a test.
 Stop being afraid to go to college coz your daddy didn’t go and your mommy didn’t go.
 >
 > I don’t do well in math, your right. you ain’t never studied.
 I’m not good at writing, coz you have never written before!
 You can get to a writing class and you got tutor after tutor, resource after resource.
 The problem is, you ain’t never felt no pain before!
 You’re soft!
 It’s a soft generation. you quit on everything.
 >